Monthly Image Competition

 Nikon Shoot Out Competition

 The Nikon Shoot Out brings together creativity, interpretation, and timeliness into a fun and competitive exercise.
-Each year at the symposium the Nikon representative gives an assignment that must be completed in a specified place and time.
-All those participating are on equal ground as they make one image and submit it without post processing for judging by the Nikon Representative in attendance.
-This exercise has real world implications to what a university photographer experiences each day.
+Each year at the Annual Symposium the Nikon representative provides a theme that will inspire the images participants enter by a specific deadline.
+All those participating are on equal ground as they may choose only one “out of camera” image to submit, without post processing, for judging by the Nikon Representative in attendance.
+This competition is open only to those in attendance at the symposium.

 Annual Publications Competition

-2022 Publication Competition Rules
+Publication Competition Details and Rules

 Annual Narrative Series Competition